Fastcode/VisualMesh/README.md

 If all you want to do is train a simple classification network for your own dataset take a look at the [Quick Start Guide](readme/quickstart.md)

 ## [Setup](readme/setup.md)
-For setup you can either build the custom training op using CMake, or you can build a docker image to train with via docker.
+For setup, you can either build the custom training op using CMake, or you can build a docker image to train with via docker.
 You can get a more detailed description on the [Setup Page](readme/setup.md).

 ## [Architecture](readme/architecture.md)